-BARRIE, Ontario -- Student Transportation Inc. today announced financial results for the second quarter of fiscal year 2018 ended December 31, 2017.
+BARRIE, ONT CANADA -- Student Transportation, Inc. today announced financial results for the second quarter of fiscal year 2018 that ended December 31, 2017.
 All financial results are reported in U.S. dollars except as otherwise noted.

 “We are pleased with the results achieved in the first half of fiscal 2018, which will serve as a springboard moving forward,” said Patrick Vaughan, President of the School Transportation Group (STG).
 As many can appreciate, we have had severe weather impacts over the course of this school year.
 Roughly $2.5 million in revenue to-date was not booked due to weather-related issues from ice and snow storms throughout the U.S and Canada, as well as fires and ensuing mudslides in Southern California which closed schools in that area.
 We anticipate additional lost days in January due to weather.
 While we expect to make up most of the lost days, this year we will not make up all of the days and will incur some additional expenses for extra wages, fuel and snow removal which will not be recoverable.
 The good news is our operating efficiencies and new contracts in STG have softened the effect.
 The work that our team has been doing helping customers reduce costs, as well as improving safety, is continuing to grow our business and strengthening our reputation as the industry leader.

 “Despite an increase of 40 percent since this time last year in crude oil prices, total fuel cost, which includes elimination of the $0.50 per gallon alternative fuel tax credits, has only risen from 5.3 to 5.6 percent.
 Our contract fuel mitigation strategy that we have been working on for years continues to have a positive impact in this area.”